txstate-etc/dataloader-factory/README.md

 ```

 ## TypeScript
 This library is written in typescript and provides its own types.
-When you use the `register` and `get` methods (or the filtered versions), you may specify the KeyType and ReturnType as generics.
+When you use the `register` method (or the *ToMany versions), you may specify the KeyType and ReturnType as generics.
 ```javascript
 DataLoaderFactory.register<string, IBook>('books', {
   fetch: (ids) => { // typescript should know you'll receive string[]